magnet-tn/raffle/readme.md

 This exercise helped me understand how to think about arrays for my P2 project.

-On a subsequent version, [fill in later]
+On a subsequent version, the data results can be dumped into a file.